samumantha/github-jupyter-4-ds/content/contributing.md

 # Contributing to existing repositories using pull requests

-TODO: Turn around: Non collaborator PR first then mention that one can also add collaborators.
-Maybe even put this as first exercise.
-Use stuff from this text:

 ### Exercise

 - We first open an issue via the web interface